 Kevin Listerman credited the players, coaches and parents for taking the Coronavirus 2019 protocols seriously.
 The delayed season started Jan.
 4. The Bluebirds lost a few games because of cases on opponents, but not because of cases on the team.

 Kevin Listerman's biggest concern was how the Bluebirds would handle the tournament format.
 But he credited the players for being able to mentally reset quickly for the next game.
 Highlands played at 11 a.m.
 Eastern Standard Thursday, April 1 against Muhlenberg County.
 They received plenty of rest before facing McCracken County that Friday at 8 p.m.
-They had to come back less than 24 hours later to face Ashland at 2 p.m. before tipping off four hours at 8 p.m. against Elizabethtown in the state title game.
+They had to come back less than 24 hours later to face Ashland at 2 p.m. before tipping off four hours later at 8 p.m. against Elizabethtown in the state title game.